Bautzen: History

-In 1429 and 1431 the town was unsuccessfully besieged by the Hussites.
-In 1634, it was destroyed by the Swedes during the Thirty Years' War.
-It was the site of one of the battlefields of the Napoleonic War Battle of Bautzen in 1813.
+During the Napoleonic Wars, it was the site of the Battle of Bautzen (1813).
 In 1868, the name was officially changed from Budissin to the more Germanized form Bautzen.

 In 1839, the Sorbian student organization Societas Slavica Budissenensis was founded in the city.
 In 1845, the Sorbian national anthem was publicly performed for the first time in the city.
 The Sorbian House (Serbski Dom), a Sorbian cultural centre, was opened in the city in 1904.